wp-plugins/flamingtext-logo/readme.txt

 own customize logo or heading.
 Once done with your creation, click OK and the image is inserted directly into your post.

-Note: this plugin is available in Chinese now.
+Note: this plugin is available in Chinese now. (.pot file included for translation - submit yours to raymond@flamingtext.com)

 Usage manual: there is a quick usage manual available at [plugin homepage](http://www.flamingtext.com/plugin/wordpress)